 - Promotion of a missionary spirit to witness to Christ in society

 Adult Catholics are calling on the Church to quench their thirst for a deepening of their lived faith.
 Parishes throughout the Diocese of Grand Rapids are responding to the need by offering a variety of adult faith formation opportunities.
+Contact a parish near you or visit Catholic Event Finder for opportunities throughout the diocese.

 Resources from the United States Conference of Catholic Bishops: